 But, is that what they really use the data for?

-This is the question that has been asked and answered by the EU, and why in May 2018 a new European privacy regulation called GDPR will be enforced and permanently change the way you collect, store and use customer data.
+This is the question that has been asked and answered by the EU, and why in May 2018 a new European privacy regulation called GDPR has been enforced and permanently changes the way you, as a business, collect, store and use customer data.

 In a study of more than 800 IT and business professionals that are responsible for data privacy at companies with European customers, Dell and Dimension Research found that 80% of businesses know few details or nothing about GDPR.